hi-covid-convo/hi-covid-convo.github.io/index.md

 Welcome to HI-Covid-Convo!
 The goal of this project is simple.
 We're aiming to provide an easy-to-use chat-bot for those concerned with COVID-19.
 Whether it's directly answering user's questions, or redirecting them to useful resources, we hope to give all users peace of mind.
 [To hi-covid-convo organization](https://github.com/hi-covid-convo)

-## Goal of the Application
+### Goal of the Application
 Over the next month, we plan to improve upon the applications functionality.
 By the end, our goal is to have a working chat-bot that will be able to answer COVID-related FAQs.
 Along with being able to parse user input and determine the best response/resource to provide, we also would like to include other resources on the site that will provide general information on COVID and how to remain safe during this pandemic.
-Because we want the site to remain anonymous, we plan to collect feedback statistics from users who use the chatbot.
-These statistics would include the most commonly asked questions, as well as how happy users are with the quality of the responses.
-These statistics would be available to an admin user once logged into the application.
+Because we want the site to remain anonymous, we plan to collect feedback from users who use the chatbot.
+This feedback will be displayed as analytics and would include data such as the rating of the chatbot, how helpful it was, and how it can be improved, as well as how happy users are with the quality of the responses.
+These analytics would be available to an admin user once logged into the application.

 # User Guide
 ### Our Current Progress..

 ## Landing Page
-Users will first be taken to the landing page which will give an overview of the application.
-There is also a button to take them to Cece, the COVID chatbot.
-This page also discusses the goal for this application, and directs the user to go to the About page if they want to learn more
+Users will first be taken to the landing page which will give an overview of the application while making the user feel welcomed with a background image of the Hawaiian sky.
+There is also a button to take the user to Cece, the COVID-19 chatbot.
+This page also discusses the goal for this application, and directs the user to go to the About and general knowledge page if they wish to learn more.

 <img src = "./images/milestone1/landing.png">
 You can view our landing page [here](https://cece-convo.xyz/#/).

 ## Cece the Chatbot
-The button on the landing page will then take users to the Cece chatbot page.
-The page has a brief introduction to our chatbot Cece and some instructions on how to use it.
-On the right side of the screen is where the user will be able to enter in a question (as of now, the chatbot is still in progress and not fully complete).
+The chat icon button on the landing page will then take users to the Cece chatbot page.
+The page has a brief introduction to our chatbot Cece and some brief  instructions on how to use it.
+On the bottom of the page is where the user will be able to enter in a question regarding COVID-19, and the chatbot will provide them an answer.
+Our chatbot has been configured to answer more than 50 different questions!

 <img src = "./images/milestone1/cece.png">
 You can view our Cece Chatbot page [here](https://cece-convo.xyz/#/Cece).